Akwete cloth

 Akwete cloth is a hand woven textile produced in Igboland for which the town of Akwete, also known as Ndoki, both which the cloth was named after in Abia state, Nigeria is famous.
-Alternative names include "Aruru" meaning "something woven", "Mkpuru Akwete", “Akuraku”, and "Akwete fabric".
+Alternative names include "Mkpuru Akwete" and "Akwete fabric".
 This traditional Igbo weaving processes sisal, hemp, raffia, cotton or other fibres into finished products.
 While the coarse raffia materials are used by masquerades and in the past as headgear for warriors among other uses, the hemp material was used to weave towels, ropes and handbags.
 The more comfortable and colorful spun cotton is used to weave cloth for everyday wearing.
 Akwete cloths contain many motifs.
 Today, Ndoki women continue to produce Akwete cloth for a wide, global market.

 History

 Multiple creation stories and proposed dates exist for Akwete cloth, though evidence of their existence goes back to the mid 19th century.
+Lamb and Holmes dated the origin to the first phase of the Portuguese contact.

 Trade along the Niger Delta in communication with other groups in Igboland sparked the desire for Akwete cloth.
-The primary patrons of the cloth were the local Ijo groups, who frequently traded for and commissioned specific patterns and colors of cloth.
-Other patrons included the Ibani, Okrika, and Kalabari-speaking people.
-Few Akwete designs were gotten from the Aso Olona clothing sold to the Ijo by Ijebu Yorubas who commissioned Ndoki-Igbos of Akwete for popular Ijebu designs.
+The primary patrons of the cloth were the local Ijo (Ijaw) groups (Ibani, Okrika, Kalabari, etc.) who frequently traded for and commissioned specific patterns and colors of cloth.
 The connection to these groups comes from people migrating along the Niger River.
 Merchants from these groups had residencies within Akwete, suggesting that they would remain there for extended periods of time.
+Historical traditions have suggested a pre-European origin, which they traced to madam Dada Nwakata.
+One account records the 1850s which is the period when Dada Nwakata lived.
+She is also said to have received her weaving designs in dreams, worked in secrecy and introduced innovations using imported yarn and silk.
+Many researchers believe Akwete weaving is older than the nineteenth century and the craft must have developed over a long period to get to a stage where its production of fine cloths attracted commendation by early European visitors to the region.

+Some descriptions and analysis of the motifs used on Akwete cloths have been made.
+The tortoise motif is a prominent design, known as Ikaki and has three categories, one has its roots in the Aso Olona fabric originating from the Ijebu.
+It was imported by the Ijo, renamed Ikaki meaning 'turtle', and became the official royal attire.
+During the 19th century, the women of Akwete took over the production of Ikaki fabric, innovating new details and designs derived from the older historical models.
+The other is known as blangidi or plangidi by the Niger-Delta people with English origins while another is the original Akwete type.
+Another explanation for the use of the tortoise known as mbe in Igbo usage as a motif was that the tortoise is the hero of many Igbo fables.
+Additional motifs in use on Akwete cloth are known as the Maltese cross, draughts(checkerboard), sleeping mat, fruit of the oil bean tree(ukpaka), eating utensils, animals, saw, and bow tie or wine glass.